MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-sign-on.md

 ---
 # Add single sign-on to Teams app

 Microsoft Teams provides single sign-on (SSO) function for an app to obtain signed in Teams user token to access Microsoft Graph and other APIs.
-Teams Toolkit facilitates the interaction by abstracting few of the Microsoft Entra ID flows and integrations behind simple APIs.
-This enables you to add SSO features easily to your Teams app.
+Microsoft Teams Toolkit facilitates the interaction by abstracting few of the Microsoft Entra ID flows and integrations behind simple APIs and enables you to add SSO features easily to your Teams app.

 ## Add SSO to Teams app for Microsoft Visual Studio Code